Ylvauk/mongoose-vampires-practice/README.md

 Write a different query for each of the following:

-1. Find all the vampires that that are females
+1. Find all the vampires that have a gender of female
 2. have greater than 500 victims
 3. have fewer than or equal to 150 victims
 4. have a victim count is not equal to 210234